All 4 x 4 solutions of the quantum Yang-Baxter equation: R-matrices and Lax operators

 \begin{prop} Consider a Lax operator $L_{an}(u) :V \otimes V \rightarrow V \otimes V $ which satisfies the fundamental commutation relations

 for some invertible matrix $R: V\otimes V \rightarrow V \otimes V$.
 Let us furthermore assume that the entries of $L(u)$ are analytic functions of $u$.
-Then $L$ describes a spin chain with local Hilbert space $V$ with an infinite tower of charges. \end{prop} \begin{proof} Construct the transfer matrix
+Then $L$ describes a spin chain with local Hilbert space $V$ with a tower of conserved charges. \end{prop} \begin{proof} Construct the transfer matrix

 From the Fundamental Commutation Relations \eqref{eq:FCR}, you can show that

 for all values of $u,v$.
 Since $L$ is analytic, we have the following expansion for the transfer matrix

 Equation \eqref{eq:tt} then implies that $[\tilde{Q}_m,\tilde{Q}_n]=0$. \end{proof}